 Swiss-headquartered company’s Newlands and Oaky Creek mines in central Queensland will see reduced production, leading to retrenchments by Q4 2013, according to the Australian Associated Press.
 Peabody Energy, meanwhile, announced elimination of 450 contractor positions at a project in Queensland and another in New South Wales.
 Company representatives plan to replace them with full-time employees.

 “Against a backdrop of lower coal prices, high input costs and the strong Australian dollar, the decision to cut production has been taken to maintain viability,” the recently merged Glencore Xstrata said in a statement.
-At the company’s Newlands mine, 300 jobs are being slashed as underground and open cut operations are reduced; 150 staff members at the Oaky Creek project will also be let go.
+At the company’s Newlands mine, 300 jobs are being slashed as underground and open cut operations are reduced; 150 staff at the Oaky Creek project will also be let go.

+The layoffs were announced to employees Thursday.
 “This is a difficult decision, but one that needs to be taken in the current challenging economic conditions,” Glencore Xstrata said.
 The company has cut about 700 jobs since Q4 2012—100 more than originally planned.
 Previously, Xstrata Coal, a Glencore Xstrata subsidiary, announced 46 layoffs at its Ravensworth underground mine in the NSW Hunter Valley region.
 In 2012, the site produced 2.2 million metric tons (mt) of coking coal.

-Glencore Xstrata, the product of a recent $70 billion-mega merger, is a top resource company with 90 offices located in 50 countries, a portfolio of more than 100 mining and metallurgical sites and 190,000 employees.
+Glencore Xstrata, the product of a recent $70 billion mega-merger, is a top resource company with 90 offices located in 50 countries, a portfolio of more than 100 mining and metallurgical sites and 190,000 employees.
 Peabody Energy is the world’s largest private-sector coal company serving metallurgical and thermal coal customers in more than 25 countries on six continents.